 Ellen has worked in nonprofits for over 30 years, in a variety of sectors and positions.
 She has served as interim executive director in a variety of situations that called for different needs from that position, and understands that your needs will be both unique and familiar.

 Ellen, a lifelong resident of Massachusetts, has an MBA in Finance from Boston College, and serves as a Trustee of Hampshire College (B.A.
-History/Political Science), a Corporator for Middlesex Savings Bank, and is on the Leadership Council for MassCreative, and was recently elected to the Stow Selectboard.
+History/Political Science), a Corporator for Middlesex Savings Bank, serves on the Leadership Council for MassCreative, and was recently elected to the Stow Selectboard.

 Professionally, I have worked almost exclusively with nonprofits, though I received fantastic training at Bank of Boston in my early years.

 When not working, I have been a committed participant in civic work.
-I was elected to the Stow Selectboard this past spring (after a ten-year hiatus!); I have also served on my local school committee, served as selectman, was assistant Town Meeting Moderator, and chaired an elementary school building committee.
-I am currently focused on being a Trustee of Hampshire College, where I serve as chair of the Communications/Marketing Committee as well as Student Life Committee.
+I was elected to the Stow Selectboard this past spring (after a ten-year hiatus!); I have also served on my local school committee, was assistant Town Meeting Moderator, and chaired an elementary school building committee.
+I am currently focused on being a Trustee of Hampshire College, where I serve as chair of the Student Life/Experience Committee.

 I have lived in Stow since 1990 with my husband Mike, and a series of dogs (currently Rocky, pictured); and am honored to be parent of two amazing adult children.